BOD Business Meeting Saturday, August 15, 2020 at 8am-Location: TBD

 5. Grass Cutting Policy (beginning May 1st of each year and ending on Nov.
 1st of each year): Co-owners are required to cut and trim lawns approximately every two (2) weeks.
 Grass height must be no greater than 8/1/2 inches, if a co-owner fails to comply, the BOD will mow the lawn on the 15th and 30th of each month, and bill the co-owner $35 per lot and per cutting.
 Notification of such services will not be provided.
 Any monies collected from this violation will be paid to the lawn service company, and any remaining monies will be deposited into the grounds maintenance account.

 1. The Property Manager or Maintenance Superintendent must be notified whenever a recreational vehicle is either placed on a site or removed.
-The Trailer Data Collection Form (TDCF) shall be used as notification and is available in the Manager's Office or may be downloaded here
+The Trailer Data Collection Form (TDCF) shall be used as notification and is available in the Manager's Office or by clicking on the COMMUNITY tab and click on Trailer Information.

 2. Recreational Vehicles must meet the criteria defined by the North Topsail Beach planning and zoning code.
 Any vehicle requiring a department of transportation permit or any other special permit for towing is specifically prohibited from placement within Rogers Bay.
 Additionally, any vehicle in excess of three hundred twenty (320) square feet, as measured in the towing mode, is prohibited within Rogers Bay.